By: Team F09-1 Since: Sep 2018 Licence: MIT

 Modify

-so that future tests can read the contents of the remark label.
+PersonCardHandleso that future tests can read the contents of the remark label.

-[Step 4] Model: Add Remark
+[Step 4] Model: Add Remark class

-, let’s follow the conventional class structure that the codebase already uses by adding a Remark
+We have to properly encapsulate the remark in our Person class.
+Instead of just using a String, let’s follow the conventional class structure that the codebase already uses by adding a Remark class.

 Main: